-Delay is particularly common because insurance companies like banks and other financial institutions generate much of their profits through investments in venture capital, real estate, stocks and bonds.
+Insurance companies, like banks and other financial institutions, generate much of their profits through investments in venture capital, real estate, stocks and bonds.
 There is a direct correlation between the amount of money that insurance companies have to invest and their profitability.
-This means that insurance companies do not have to outright deny a claim to increase their revenue.
 Your insurance company is making money if it can keep dollars invested that should be paid out to you as the company’s insured at an earlier point in time.

 While insurance companies often engage in tactics that financially benefit the insurer at the expense of policyholders, the best way to protect your interests is to understand your rights and responsibilities under Florida law and the terms of your policy.
-The insurance company has a distinct advantage in the insured-insurer relationship because the insurer writes the policy, interprets the policy, evaluates your claim and holds the money.
+The insurance company has a distinct advantage in the insured-insurer relationship because the insurer writes the policy, interprets the policy, controls the claim and holds the money.
 Given the extent of the advantage held by the insurance company, your ability to level the playing field depends on understanding your obligations and rights as well as seeking professional assistance when necessary.
-This two-part blog post provides an overview of some of the things your insurance company does not want you to know.